paybyphone/mark/README.md

-This is very usable if you store documentation to your orthodox software in git repository and don't want to do a handjob with updating Confluence page using fucking tinymce wysiwyg enterprise core editor.
+This is very usable if you store documentation to your orthodox software in git repository and don't want to do a handjob with updating Confluence page using tinymce wysiwyg enterprise core editor.

 You can store a user credentials in the configuration file, which should be located in ~/.config/mark with following format: